OpsHubProduct/OpsHub-Docs-Validation-Space/docs/.gitbook/includes/manual-database-creation.md

 TEMPLATE = template0;
 ```

-> The above query will create a database with **Collate: United States, UTF-8**.
-> To create the database with a different collation, update the `LC_COLLATE` and `LC_CTYPE` values as per your requirement.
+>**Note**: The above query will create database with Collate United States, UTF-8.
+For creating database with desired collate, update `LC_COLLATE` and `LC_CTYPE` as per the requirement.

 ```sql
 db1 schema: create schema db1;